ecos-wtf/website/_posts/2021-03-11-ecos-bcm-heap-manager.md

 # Conclusion

-Over the course of this article we identified that the Broadcom variant of eCOS uses its own dynamic memory allocator named BcmHeapManager.
+Over the course of this article we identified that the Broadcom variant of eCos uses its own dynamic memory allocator named BcmHeapManager.
 We then relied on a mix of static and dynamic analysis to understand the backing structures and strategies implemented by this custom allocator (allocation, freeing, coalescing).

 With this newly acquired knowledge, we can start investigating how we can gain exploitation primitives by abusing dynamic memory allocation issues (use-after-free, double-free, heap overflow).
 This will be the subject of its own dedicated article.